-The Board was briefed on AIM Rules by its Nominated Advisors, Panmure Gordon at the time of the admission to AIM in May 2021.
 The Board is kept up to date by its Nominated Advisor on any changes or updates to the AIM Rules.
 Directors are also able to take independent professional advice in the furtherance of their duties, if necessary, at the Company's expense.